open-easyrtc/open-easyrtc/docs/easyrtc_faq.md

 > The WebRTC API is a mid-level API.
 That is to say, that while it insulates the developer from stuff like connecting to cameras or contacting TURN and STUN servers, it still requires the developers to implement an involved message passing scheme between clients to establish the peer to peer connection.

-> The easyRTC framework provides that message passing scheme so that the developer can focus on the tasks that are actually relevant to them.
+> The EasyRTC framework provides that message passing scheme so that the developer can focus on the tasks that are actually relevant to them.

-easyRTC Requirements:
+EasyRTC Requirements:
 --------------------
-> So far we have tested easyRTC on Windows 7 and Ubuntu 12.04 LTS where users have administrator or sudo access.
+> So far we have tested EasyRTC on Windows 7 and Ubuntu 12.04 LTS where users have administrator or sudo access.

 > We'll be testing it on a bunch more platforms shortly.
 We expect it can run anywhere Node.JS will, with only minor changes.

-Is easyRTC production ready?
+Is EasyRTC production ready?
 ----------------------------

 > Not yet.
-Our first priority is to get easyRTC out quickly to allow developers the chance to experiment and program WebRTC applications.
+Our first priority is to get EasyRTC out quickly to allow developers the chance to experiment and program WebRTC applications.
 There is a lot of work still to go in providing additional features which production code will need.
 We invite all users to give us feedback as to what features you desire.

 When will WebRTC be ready for production?